-Right heart catheterization (often abbreviated as right heart cath) with heart tissue biopsy is a procedure in which tissue samples are taken directly from the heart muscle.
-This procedure may be done to see if the heart tissue is normal.
+Right-heart catheterization (often abbreviated as ”right heart cath”) with heart tissue biopsy is a procedure in which your doctor takes tissue samples directly from your heart muscle.
+Your doctor does this procedure to see if your heart tissue is normal.

-In a right heart cath, the doctor guides a special catheter (a small, thin tube) called a pulmonary artery (PA) catheter into the right side of the heart and passes it into the pulmonary artery, the main artery carrying blood to the lungs.
-As the catheter is advanced into the pulmonary artery, the doctor measures pressures in the right atrium (right upper heart chamber) and right ventricle (right lower heart chamber).
-In some cases, the doctor gives IV heart medications during the right heart cath to see how the heart responds.
-For example, if the pressure is high in the pulmonary artery, the doctor may give medications to dilate, or relax, the blood vessels in the lungs and help lower the pressure.
-Several pressure "readings" will be done during the procedure to measure your body's response to the medications.
+In a right-heart cath, your doctor guides a special catheter (a small, thin tube), called a pulmonary artery (PA) catheter, into the right side of your heart and passes it into your pulmonary artery.
+This is the main artery that carries blood to your lungs.
+As the catheter is advanced into your pulmonary artery, your doctor measures pressures in your right atrium (right upper heart chamber) and right ventricle (right lower heart chamber).
+In some cases, your doctor gives you intravenous (IV) heart medications during the right-heart cath to see how your heart responds.
+For example, if the pressure is high in your pulmonary artery, your doctor may give you medications to dilate, or relax, the blood vessels in your lungs and to help lower the pressure.
+Healthcare providers will take several pressure readings during the procedure to measure your body's response to the medications.

-Indirect measurements of pressures in the left side of the heart can be made by inflating a small balloon at the tip of the catheter as well.
-The pressure detected in front of the balloon is known as the pulmonary capillary "wedge" pressure (PCWP), or pulmonary artery occlusion pressure (PAOP).
-The cardiac output, or the amount of blood pumped by the heart per minute, is also determined during a right heart catheterization.
+Your doctor can take indirect measurements of pressures in the left side of your heart, by inflating a small balloon at the tip of the catheter as well.
+The pressure detected in front of the balloon is known as the pulmonary capillary wedge pressure, or pulmonary artery occlusion pressure.
+Your cardiac output, or the amount of blood your heart pumps per minute, is also determined during a right-heart catheterization.

-The biopsy portion of the procedure is usually performed at the end of a right heart cath.
-The doctor inserts a special catheter with a small tool called a bioptome into a vein, usually in the neck, and passes it into the right ventricle.
-Under X-ray guidance, the doctor uses the biopsy catheter to take tissue samples usually from the right ventricle.
-The tiny pieces of heart tissue are sent to the lab to be examined under a microscope.
-Special doctors, known as pathologists, will examine the tissue under a microscope for evidence of infection, inflammation, and abnormal cells.
+Your doctor usually performs the biopsy portion of the procedure at the end of the right-heart cath.
+Your doctor inserts a special catheter, with a small tool called a bioptome, into a vein, usually in your neck.
+He or she then passes the tool into your right ventricle.
+Under X-ray guidance, your doctor uses the biopsy catheter to take tissue samples, usually from your right ventricle.
+The tiny pieces of heart tissue are sent to the lab for examination under a microscope.
+Special doctors, known as pathologists, examine your tissue under a microscope for evidence of infection, inflammation, or abnormal cells.

 A biopsy may be done to:

-A right heart cath with biopsy may also be necessary as part of the evaluation before a heart transplant.
-Pressures in the lungs need to be as low as possible in order for a donor heart to work as well as possible.
+A right-heart cath with biopsy may also be necessary as part of our evaluation before a heart transplant.
+Pressures in your lungs need to be as low as possible in order for a donor heart to work as well as possible.
 Excessive pressures will make it difficult for the new (donor) heart to pump effectively.
-A right heart cath will help to see if pulmonary pressures can be decreased with special medications (vasodilators) to ensure successful transplantation.
+A right- heart cath will help to see if pulmonary pressures can be decreased with special medications (vasodilators) to ensure successful transplantation.

 Other rare complications may include: